July 21, 2020

 What to Do if You Want to File for Disability

-It’s not uncommon for people with rheumatoid arthritis to seek disability.
+It’s not uncommon for people who develop rheumatoid arthritis to seek social security disability benefits.
 In one study, 35% of patients ended up filing for disability within 10 years of their initial diagnosis.
 If you are suffering from this condition or any others and are no longer able to work, there is help available.
 How much money you’ll receive is dependent on the income you received in the past.

 If you’re ready to file for disability, the first step is to work with an attorney or disability advocate.
 Because the SSA application and approval process is complex and can take a long time, working with an experienced attorney can help you make sure you fully complete all the necessary steps, and they can help you file for an appeal should you need to.